-If for any reason your child is unable to eat the snacks provided due to medical reasons, please notify the Coordinator and list the reason on the RVCLC Childcare enrollment form under Allergies/Other medical concerns or Special Needs.
+If for any reason your child is unable to eat the snacks provided due to medical reasons, please notify the Director and list the reason on the RVCLC Childcare enrollment form under Allergies/Other medical concerns or Special Needs.
 In such case, an alternative snack will be provided for the student.

 STUDENT'S PERSONAL PROPERTY

 Student's personal property, coats, clothing, school bags, etc. must be cleared from the site each day after the program.
 After three days, all abandoned articles are placed in the Lost and Found.
 The student's personal belongings are his/her responsibility.